Makky613/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create script that prints all possible combinations of letters except oo
+Create script that lists local variables and environment variables, and functions